 A web performance conference covering site speed, scalability, accessibility standards and more.

-Early bird is already sold out, with current pricing available until 9th April.
 A limited number of free tickets are available on a 'Scholarship Scheme' whereby applications may be accepted from anyone who feels their personal circumstances hinder their ability to attend the conference.

 May 24, 2018